-variations due to terrestrial mass re-distributions, the origin is defined as an average location of the center of mass and referred to some epoch.

-- b) The scale is defined by the speed of light in vacuum and the time interval corresponding to one second (see Chapter 5) within the theory of general relativity and in the local Earth frame. - c) The orientation is defined by the directions of the CIO and the reference meridian as given for 1984 by the BIH.
-Since it is now well established that Earth's crust (on which our observing stations are located) is divided into plates that exhibit tectonic motion (of the order of centimeters per year), it is further stipulated that the time evolution of the orientation of the reference system has no residual global rotation with respect to the crust ("no-net-rotation" condition).
+- a) The origin is geocentric, that is, at the center of mass of the Earth (including the mass of the oceans and atmosphere).
+Nowadays, because of the capability to detect the small (cm-level) variations due to terrestrial mass re-distributions, the origin is defined as an average location of the center of mass and referred to some epoch. - b) The scale is defined by the speed of light in vacuum and the time interval corresponding to one second (see Chapter 5) within the theory of general relativity and in the local Earth frame. - c) The orientation is defined by the directions of the CIO and the geodetic reference meridian as given for 1984 by the BIH.
+These principal directions are now called the IRP (International Reference Pole) and the IRM (International Reference Meridian) (also, ITRF Zero Meridian).
+Since it is now well established that Earth's crust (on which the observing stations are located) is divided into plates that exhibit tectonic motion (of the order of centimeters per year), it is further stipulated that the time evolution of the orientation of the reference system has no residual global rotation with respect to the crust ("no-net-rotation" condition).
 That is, even though the points on the crust, through which the system is realized, move with respect to each other, the net rotation of the system with respect to its initial definition should be zero.

 The realization of the ITRS is the International Terrestrial Reference Frame (ITRF) and requires that three origin parameters, three orientation parameters, and a scale parameter must be identified with actual values.
 These seven parameters are not observable without conventions (see below) and their specification is formulated by the IERS in terms of constraints imposed on the solution of coordinates from observations.
-Moreover, the constraints are cast in the form of a seven-parameter transformation (see Section 3.4) from an a priori defined frame to the realized frame, three translation parameters that realize the origin; three angle parameters that realize the orientation, and a scale change parameter that realizes the scale.
+Moreover, the constraints are cast in the form of a seven-parameter transformation (see Section 3.4) from an a priori defined frame to the realized frame: three translation parameters that realize the origin; three angle parameters that realize the orientation, and a scale change parameter that realizes the scale.
 As a simple example (which is not practiced anymore), suppose a previous frame contains a point with defined coordinates (analogous to the Meades Ranch origin point, but known to refer to the geocenter).
 The next realization, based on new observations, could be related to the previous frame by constraining the translation to be zero.
 Because these datum (transformation) parameters are determined for points on the Earth's crust ("crust-based frame"), and because the Earth as a whole is a dynamic entity, the parameters are associated with an epoch and, today, are supplemented with rates of change, making the total number of parameters equal to 14.

 Unlike the origin of the historical (traditional) geodetic datum that could be accessed at a physical point on the Earth, the geocenter is accessible only indirectly by dynamical modeling of satellite orbits and observations of distances relative to the satellites in these orbits.
-In either case, however, whether a marker on the Earth's surface or its geocenter, we note that the origin is defined by a convention, just like all other parts of the coordinate system.
-As such it is not, a priori, an observable quantity like a distance or an angle.
+In either case, however, whether a marker on the Earth's surface or its geocenter, the origin is defined by a convention, just like all other parts of the coordinate system.
+As such it is not, a priori, an observable, or measurable, quantity like a distance or an angle.
 This is the classic datum defect problem, well known in all types of surveying, where observations of distances and angles must ultimately be related to a point or direction that is fixed or defined by convention.